IftachSadeh/ANNZ/README.md

 ```python
 glob.annz["addInTrainFlag"] = True
 ```
+(See `scripts/annz_rndReg_advanced.py` or `scripts/annz_rndReg_weights.py`.)

-(See `scripts/annz_rndReg_advanced.py`.)
-This output indicates if the an evaluated object is "compatible" with corresponding objects from the training dataset.
+  - This output indicates if the an evaluated object is "compatible" with corresponding objects from the training dataset.
 The compatibility is estimated by comparing the density of objects in the training dataset in the vicinity of the evaluated object.
 If the evaluated object belongs to an area of parameter-space which is not represented in the training dataset, we will get `inTrainFlag = 0`.
 In this case, the output of the training is probably unreliable.

-The calculation is performed using a KNN approach, similar to the algorithm used for the `glob.annz["useWgtKNN"] = True` calculation.
+  - The calculation is performed using a KNN approach, similar to the algorithm used for the `useWgtKNN` calculation.
+It is possible to generate either binary flags (i.e., `inTrainFlag = 0` or `1`) or to get a floating-point value between zero and one.
+The binary decision is based on the `maxRelRatioInRef_inTrain` parameter; the latter represents a threshold for the relative density of objects from the training sample in the area of the evaluated object.
+(If `maxRelRatioInRef_inTrain > 0`, then `inTrainFlag` is binary.)

+  - It is recommended to first generate a floating-point estimate of `inTrainFlag` and to study the distribution.
+For production, once a proper cut value for `maxRelRatioInRef_inTrain` is determined, `inTrainFlag` should be set to produce a binary decision.

 ### Single regression